-The electricity network in the area is primarily above ground on overhead power lines.
+- 6.1 The electricity network in the area is primarily above ground on overhead power lines.
 The main line into the village comes in from the east over Throope Hill.
-Small substations are located throughout the village.

-Power outages can occur any time because much of the local power distribution is through overhead power lines, which are susceptible to damage.
+Small substations are located throughout the village. - 6.2 Power outages can occur any time because much of the local power distribution is through overhead power lines, which are susceptible to damage.
 Scottish and Southern Energy (SSE) are usually quick to repair any isolated fault.
-In the event of a major failure SSE will often provide area generation as a back up system but this should not be relied upon.

-Sensible contingency arrangements for households might be the use of generators for essential electrical equipment, camping gas or BBQs for cooking and log fires for warmth.

-Digital telephones will not work in areas affected by a power failure, though older analogue phones should continue to function.

-Because areas of the village may be affected in different ways, on the spot coordination of help will be needed.
-The Village Hall may be a suitable central location should its power supply be secure.

-The CRG will consider deployment of an emergency generator as necessary.

-Vulnerable people should consider joining the SSE Customer Care Extra Scheme (01202 590059).
+In the event of a major failure SSE will often provide area generation as a back up system but this should not be relied upon. - 6.3 Sensible contingency arrangements for households might be the use of generators for essential electrical equipment, camping gas or BBQs for cooking and log fires for warmth. - 6.4 Digital telephones will not work in areas affected by a power failure, though older analogue phones should continue to function. - 6.5 Because areas of the village may be affected in different ways, on the spot co-ordination of help will be needed.
+The Village Hall may be a suitable central location should its power supply be secure. - 6.6 The CRG will consider deployment of an emergency generator as necessary. - 6.7 Contact details for emergencies are at Annex E. - 6.8 Vulnerable people should consider joining the SSE Customer Care Extra Scheme (01202 590059). - 6.9 The Village Hall car park should not be used by SSE generator truck as it is too heavy.
+In order to connect to The Croft substation (packages.bookshop.jazz) the generator vehicle should park in the southern turning circle in The Croft. (tweezers.pace.gangs)